 If your child has seasonal or year-round environmental allergies, you already know many of the basic facts.
-You know your child's symptoms are triggered by allergens like pollen, dander, or mold spores.
-You're aware that these symptoms can make outdoor sports and other activities difficult, if not impossible, for your child during certain months.
-And, you know your doctor can prescribe certain treatments to ease the sneezing, itching, and watery eyes that appear each year.
+You know your child's allergy symptoms are triggered by allergens like pollen, dander or mold spores.
+You're aware that these symptoms can make outdoor sports and other activities difficult for your child during certain months.
+And, you know your doctor can prescribe certain treatments to ease the sneezing, itching and watery eyes that appear each year.

-FALSE: As many as 40 percent of children experience allergic rhinitis, also known as hay fever, according to the American College of Allergy, Asthma & Immunology.
-Some children exhibit allergic sensitivity to pollens from trees, grasses, or weeds in spring, summer, and/or early fall, while others – especially those sensitive to dust mites, animal dander, and/or mold – experience symptoms year-round.
+Respiratory allergies affect more than 6 million children in the U.S. Some children exhibit allergic sensitivity to pollens from trees, grasses or weeds in spring, summer or early fall.
+Others – especially those sensitive to dust mites, animal dander or mold – experience symptoms year-round.

-FALSE: Seasonal allergies can develop at almost any time, though they usually affect children by the time they're 10 years old.
-Some allergies may disappear while a child grows, while others may appear up through adulthood as he or she comes in contact with new potential allergens.
+Seasonal allergies can develop at almost any time.
+It is unusual for a child under age 1 to be diagnosed with seasonal allergies.
+They usually affect children by the time they're 10 years old.
+Some allergies may disappear as a child grows.
+Others may appear up through adulthood as he or she encounters new potential allergens.

-- Moving to a different region or climate won't cure my child’s allergies.
+3. Moving to a different place won't cure allergies

-TRUE: Grass and ragweed pollen can be found almost everywhere.
-And, certain pollens are very cross-reactive.
-This means, even if you move your child away from a grass you know he or she is allergic to, he or she can develop allergies to a new regional grass instead.
+Grass and ragweed pollen can be found almost everywhere, and certain pollens are very cross-reactive.
+Meaning, even if you move your child away from a grass they're allergic to, they can develop allergies to a new regional grass instead.

-FALSE: Flower pollen does not usually contribute to children's allergy symptoms.
-Pollens from trees, grasses, and weeds are much lighter and can float through the air for a long time.
+Flower pollen does not usually contribute to children's allergy symptoms.
+Pollens from trees, grasses and weeds are much lighter and can float through the air for a long time.
 These are the usual culprits for seasonal symptoms.

-TRUE: Pollen counts tend to be lower right after heavy rains.
-Levels can also be affected by temperature, humidity, and time of day.
-If your child has moderate-to-severe seasonal allergy symptoms, you may want to keep him or her indoors between 10 a.m. and 4 p.m., especially on hot, dry, and windy days when pollen tends to run highest.
+Pollen counts tend to be lower right after heavy rains.
+Levels can also be affected by temperature, humidity and time of day.
+If your child has seasonal allergy symptoms, you may want to keep him or her indoors during the day.
+Especially on hot, dry and windy days when pollen tends to run highest.

-FALSE: Though scientists haven't yet found a cure for allergies, allergy shots can reduce reactions in severely-allergic children.
-The Food and Drug Administration (FDA) has also recently approved tablets that dissolve under the tongue as an alternative to allergy shots for ragweed or grass pollens.
+Though scientists haven't yet found a cure for allergies, allergy shots can reduce reactions in severely allergic children.
+The Food and Drug Administration (FDA) has also approved tablets that dissolve under the tongue as an alternative to allergy shots for ragweed or grass pollens.
 Talk to your child's doctor for more information.